Temple for Sri Hanuman who emerged from River Thazampudar

 Tirupattur

 Tituppatur is an ancient town of present Tamilnadu and is located on the Bangalore-Chennai main Train route.
 Jolarpet junction is around eight kilometers from here.
 Since the revenue from is high even during British this was a Revenue circle.
-Even during Chola rule it was known for the productivity and this area was known as "Sri Madhava Chaturvedi Mangalam" and covered under as "Nigarili Chola Mandalam" during their rule.
-From the inscriptions so far surveyed by Archaeological Survey of India in Tirupattur, it is estimated that this town is more than 1600 years old.
+Even during Chola rule, it was known for its productivity and this area was known as ‘Sri Madhava Chaturvedi Mangalam’ and covered under ‘Nigarili Chola Mandalam’ during their rule.
+From the inscriptions so far surveyed by the Archaeological Survey of India in Tirupattur, it is estimated that this town is more than 1600 years old.

 Name Tirupattur

-This place was under different rulers and known earlier by other names like Sri Madhava Chaturvedi Mangalam, Veera Narayana Chaturvedi Mangalam, Tiruperur and Brahmapuram (Brahmeeswaram).
-There is a second version which says that present name "Tirupattur" might have got derived from "Tiruperur".
+This place was under different rulers and known earlier by other names like Sri Madhava Chaturvedi Mangalam, Veera Narayana Chaturvedi Mangalam, Tiruperur, and Brahmapuram (Brahmeeswaram).
+The second version says that the present name ‘Tirupattur’ might have been derived from ‘Tiruperur’.

 Fort in Tirupattur

 There existed a fort in the eastern part of the town around eight hundred years ago.
 It is not known who first constructed the fort and when it was demolished.
-But even today a huge area abutting a huge lake is known as fort area.
-Since the town had been under the rule of VijayaNagara Dynasty, Hoysalas it is believed the fort would have come up during their period of rule.
-The nearby places like Ambur etc. was war prone area during eighteenth century and end of eighteenth century British had consolidated their hold in this region.
+But even today a huge area abutting a huge lake is known as a fort area.
+Since the town had been under the rule of the Vijayanagara Dynasty, Hoysalas it is believed the fort would have come up during their period of rule.
+The nearby places like Ambur etc. war war-prone areas during the eighteenth century and at the end of the eighteenth century British consolidated their hold in this region.
 British initiated steps to demolish all forts.
-In all probability during this time the fort could have been demolished.
+In all probability, during this time the fort could have been demolished.

 Anjaneya worship

-This town had a fort and under the rule of Hoysalas, Vijayanagar and Mysore dynasty.
+This town had a fort and was under the rule of the Hoysalas, Vijayanagar, and Mysore dynasties.
 All these rulers are devotees of Sri Anjaneya.
 All these rulers had seen Sri Anjaneya as the protector of their boundaries.
-It was a practice to build a temple for Sri Anjaneya at the boundaries of each village even.
-Without exception these rulers had a temple for Anjaneya built for the fort they had built.
+It was a practice to build a temple for Sri Anjaneya at the boundaries of each village.
+Without exception, these rulers had a temple for Anjaneya built for the fort they had built.
 Therefore it is no wonder that this town must have had many temples for Sri Anjaneya.
-But the political upheaval during eighteenth and nineteenth centuries had not allowed the rulers to do any welfare measure for the people.
-Mid this chaos, in this war-torn town many of the temples must have gone un attended and neglected turning them to ruins.
-In such circumstances many of deities were thrown into lakes, rivers, huge water bodies etc., for their safety.
+However, the political upheaval during the eighteenth and nineteenth centuries did not allow the rulers to take any welfare measures for the people.
+Mid this chaos, in this war-torn town many of the temples must have been unattended and neglected turning them into ruins.
+In such circumstances, many deities were thrown into lakes, rivers, huge waterbodies, etc., for their safety.
 This practice was in vogue during those times.
 [See also our Vellore narrative].

 Sri Anjaneya emerges

-Sundara Veera Anjaneya Sannidhi, Sri Rama sannidhi, Tirupattur The Lord emerges from such self-exile once He decides to bless His devotees.
-Mid nineteenth century few fishermen went for fishing in the River Thazampudar [on way Tirupattur to Jolarpet] in Tirupattur.
+Sundara Veera Anjaneya Sannidhi, Sri Rama sannidhi, Tirupattur The Lord emerged from such self-exile once He decided to bless His devotees.
+Mid-nineteenth century few fishermen went fishing in the River Thazampudar [on the way from Tirupattur to Jolarpet] in Tirupattur.
 That day their catch was heavy, all of them put together pulled the net.
 They found a huge stone in the net.
-They threw the stone in the river and lobbed the net again in the river for their next catch.
-To their surprise the same stone was caught in their net.
-On the second thought they saw it is something mysteries; since a stone of its own cannot enter the net.
-They pulled the stone this time up shore and to their surprise it turned out to be a vigraha of Sri Anjaneya and not a simple stone as they thought.
-They did not know what to do, and at that time they heard oracle directing them to install the vigraham where peepal tree and neem tree had grown entwined on the western side of their place of living.
+They threw the stone into the river and lobbed the net again in the river for their next catch.
+To their surprise, the same stone was caught in their net.
+On second thought they saw it as something mysterious; since a stone of its own cannot enter the net.
+They pulled the stone this time shore and to their surprise, it turned out to be a vigraha of Sri Anjaneya and not a simple stone as they thought.
+They did not know what to do, and at that time they heard an oracle directing them to install the vigraham where peepal tree and neem tree had grown entwined on the western side of their place of living.

 Temple for Sri Anjaneya

 The elders were called and consulted.
 The place that was indicated by the divine was identified.
 A small temple was constructed and the regular poojas were started.
-All most all the festivals like Hanumath Jayanthi, Ramanavami, Krishna Jayanthi were celebrated in this temple.
+Most festivals like Hanumath Jayanthi, Ramanavami, and Krishna Jayanthi were celebrated in this temple.
 During SriRamanavami celebrations Sita Kalyanam is performed.
-There is unique festival celebrated in in this temple which goes by name “Sri Vishnu Deepam”.
-During the month of Karthik in accordance with Tamil calendar [oil] lamp is lighted on the top of the pillar which is facing the main temple.
-Normally we see deepa stambham along with dwaja stambham in the temples, installed at the entrance of the temple.
-But here in this temple the deepa stambham is just opposite the temple, but the road divides these two.
+There is a unique festival celebrated in this temple which goes by the name ‘Sri Vishnu Deepam’.
+During the month of Karthik, following the Tamil calendar [oil] lamp is lighted on the top of the pillar which is facing the main temple.
+Normally we see Deepa stambham along with dwaja stambham in the temples, installed at the entrance of the temple.
+But here in this temple, the deepa stambham is just opposite the temple, but the road divides these two.

 Deepa stambham